va2324/medbot/README.md

 For best results, create a Python virtual environment to run the program:
   1. Create a virtual environment with the command `python -m venv my-environment-name`
-  2. Activate the virtual environment `virtual-environment-name\Scripts\activate`
+  2. Activate the virtual environment `my-environment-name\Scripts\activate`
   3. Install all required packages and run the project in the virtual environment.
   4. Deactivate the virtual environment with the command `deactivate`